Supporting the Green Climate Fund

-T he group is highly committed to the GCF’s goal to promote and finance a paradigm shift towards a low-emission economy and climate resilient development pathways.
+The group is highly committed to the Green Climate Fund’s (GCF) goal to promote and finance a paradigm shift towards a low-emission economy and climate resilient development pathways.